 Article in Press

-Ms. Stehli served as the statistical expert for this research.
+Morten Frydenberg, MSc and Jens Søndergaard Jensen, MSc have served as the statistical experts for this research.

 The authors gratefully acknowledge statisticians Morten Frydenberg, MSc, and Jens Søndergaard Jensen, MSc, of Aarhus University, for help in designing the analyses and statistical guidance.
 The authors would like to acknowledge the specialized staff involved in the clinical trial at the specialists ADHD clinics at the departments of child and adolescent psychiatry in Risskov, Herning and Glostrup, respectively, in Denmark.
 Furthermore, the authors would like to thank the children and their parents who participated in the study.